hrydgard/ppsspp-site/news/2024-04-06-apple-announcement.md

 Since we don't own the rights to PSP games, we can't offer them as in-app downloads, users must still obtain the games on their own (by [dumping UMDs](/docs/getting-started/dumping-games)).
 So, for PPSSPP to be useful beyond running a small set of free homebrew games, it all depends on how Apple interprets their own rules.

 If it turns out that the rules now allow emulators with ISO/ROM pickers, PPSSPP will come to the App Store later this year.
 If not, well, it won't!

+(JIT permissions have also been debated, and don't look likely.
+However, PPSSPP doesn't need JIT to perform well on modern Apple CPUs.)